openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ![Figure 20: Steps along the way to rotating and scaling a rectangle in place](images/Figure20_CoordSystemManipulations.png "Figure 20: Steps along the way to rotating and scaling a rectangle in place")

-Push, pop, rotate, translate - no problem.
+Push, translate, rotate, pop - no problem.
 Only thing left is [`ofScale(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofScale "ofScale Documentation Page").
 It takes two arguments: the desired scaling in x and y directions (and an optional z scaling).
 Applying scaling to our rectangles:

 ```cpp
 ofSetRectMode(OF_RECTMODE_CENTER);